Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Monte Carlo Simulations

 \subsubsection{Long-range Coulomb interactions}

-In Fig.~\ref{fig: Coulomb vs dipolar} we show the monopole density evolution following a thermal quench, as in Ref.~\onlinecite{Castelnovo2010}, simulated using the modified Monte Carlo code instead of the conventional dipolar Monte Carlo.
-We use single spin flip dynamics and the Waiting Time Method~\cite{Dall2001, Dall2003} to access long simulation times at low temperatures (see App.~\ref{app:simulation-details} for some details specific to our simulations).
-The system is initially prepared in a paramagnetic phase at infinite temperature; then at $t=0$ the temperature is set to its target value, $T \ll J_\text{eff}$, and we start measuring various monopole densities as a function of time.
+In Fig.~\ref{fig: Coulomb vs dipolar} we show the monopole density evolution following a thermal quench, as in Ref.~\onlinecite{Castelnovo2010}, simulated using the modified Monte Carlo code, corresponding to~\eqref{eq: long range case}, instead of the conventional dipolar Monte Carlo (for a direct comparison, see Fig.~\ref{fig:nc-pair-density}).
+We use single spin flip dynamics and the Waiting Time Method~\cite{Dall2001, Dall2003} to access long simulation times at low temperatures (see Appendix~\ref{app:simulation-details} for some details specific to our simulations).
+The system is initially prepared in the paramagnetic phase at infinite temperature, then at $t=0$ the temperature is set to its target value, $T \ll J_\text{eff}$, and we start measuring various monopole densities as a function of time~\footnote{In {\DTO} these initial conditions are experimentally relevant to initial temperatures $T \gg \SI{1}{\kelvin}$, and the quench in temperature should occur over timescales less than $\sim \SI{1}{\milli\second}$, the characteristic single spin flip timescale~\cite{Snyder2004}.}.
 These densities are then averaged over many histories with different random initial conditions sampled from the infinite temperature ensemble.
-We find good agreement with the dynamical arrest observed in Ref.~\onlinecite{Castelnovo2010}: rather than rapidly equilibrating to a monopole-sparse state, we observe the emergence of a metastable plateau in the monopole density due to noncontractible monopole--antimonopole pairs.
+We find good agreement with the dynamical arrest observed in Ref.~\onlinecite{Castelnovo2010}: Rather than rapidly equilibrating to a monopole-sparse state, we observe instead the emergence of a metastable plateau in the monopole density due to noncontractible monopole--antimonopole pairs.

 Specifically, we measure the total monopole density (monopoles per tetrahedron) in the system, $\rho_t$, counting all-in and all-out tetrahedra as doubly occupied sites; the fraction of such doubly occupied sites, $\rho_d$; the density of monopoles forming noncontractible pairs, $\eta$; and the `free' monopole density~\footnote{Note that there are many possible definitions of the `free' monopole density due to ambiguities that arise in defining pairs of monopoles in the monopole-dense (short-time) limit.
 However, all definitions agree once the typical separation of monopoles is greater than $r_{\text{nn}}$.} $\rho_f \equiv \rho_t - \eta$, i.e., the density of monopoles that do not form noncontractible pairs.
 A noncontractible pair is \emph{defined} as a pair of adjacent, oppositely-charged monopoles for which the reversal of the intervening spin shared by the two tetrahedra does not lead to annihilation of the pair.